LocationBrunswick Street, Fortitude Valley, Australia

 Additional Project TeamJames Davidson, Jacque Galloway, James Du Plessis,Phil Hindmarsh, Christina Cho

-From the architect.
+Text description provided by the architects.
 Ortiga is a Tapas Restaurant/Bar located on the edge of the Valley Entertainment precinct.

 The bar is adjacent to the street as is typical of a tapas restaurant; the immediacy of the bar eases the transition from street.
 Once inside the Ground floor accommodates three different spaces; compact front bar, casual tables for smaller groups, and a raised platform for larger groups or private functions.